mpeterson2/save-session/README.md

 ## Settings

+All settings are now documented using Atom's new settings API, so each setting has a description in your settings menu.
+If you haven't downloaded the package yet, this is what you can customize.

 ### User settings

  - `Disable New File On Open` - Whether or not to auto close the new file auto